History of foreign relations of the People's Republic of China: Influence of ideology

-An important influence on Chinese foreign policy that had especially affected China's interpretations of world events has been ideology, both Marxist-Leninist and Maoist.
-The ideological components of China's foreign policy, whose influence varied over time, had included a belief that conflict and struggle were inevitable; a focus on opposing imperialism; the determination to advance communism throughout the world, especially through the Chinese model; and the Maoist concept of responding with flexibility while adhering to fundamental principles.
+During the Mao era, China's foreign relations were based on Chinese leadership's perceptions of the international socialist movement's purpose.
+In their view, the primary concern of worldwide revolutionary activities should be anti-imperialism, and the economic development brought by socialism would result in a shift in the global balance of power.

 One of the most basic aspects of China's ideological worldview had been the assumption that conflict, though not necessarily military conflict, was omnipresent in the world.
 According to Marxist-Leninist analysis, all historical development was the result of a process of struggle, between classes within a nation, between nations themselves, or between broader forces such as socialism and imperialism.
 A basic tenet of Chinese leaders held that the international situation is best understood in terms of the "principal contradictions" of the time.
 Once these contradictions were understood, they could be exploited in order to, as Mao said, "win over the many, oppose the few, and crush our enemies one by one."
 China amplified the Leninist policy of uniting with some forces in order to oppose others more effectively in a united front.
 Chinese leaders urged the formation of various united fronts as they had perceived the contradictions in the world to change over time.

 Perhaps because of the belief in struggle as necessary for progress, for most of its history after 1949 China considered world war inevitable.
 This changed in the 1980s, when Chinese leaders began to say that the forces for peace in the world had become greater than the forces for war.
 One reason for growing world stability was seen in "multipolarization", that is, the growth of additional forces, such as the Third World and Europe, to counterbalance the tension between the United States and the Soviet Union.
 China's description of world events as a struggle between opposing forces, however, had remained unchanged until the early 1990s.